kentimsit/cronos-zkevm-hardhat-boilerplate/README.md

 # Set-up

+As zksync-ethers v6.8.0-beta.4 is not yet an official release and creates some dependency conflicts, using npm install --force to install the dependencies is recommended.

 This repository uses Node 20 with Typescript and the following packages:

-- zksync-ethers (v6.7.1) and ethers (v6) (see https://docs.zksync.io/build/sdks/js/zksync-ethers/getting-started.html)
+- zksync-ethers (v6.8.0-beta.4 for now, this will be updated when the the new release is official) and ethers (v6) (see https://docs.zksync.io/build/sdks/js/zksync-ethers/getting-started.html)
 - hardhat (see https://docs.zksync.io/build/tooling/hardhat/migrating-to-zksync.html)

 It was created using a standard hardhat project (https://hardhat.org/hardhat-runner/docs/guides/project-setup), and then migrated to be compatible with ZK Stack using the instructions